Monday, December 17, 2007

 There are two things I hate about remote controls.

+Firstly, they enjoy a game of hide and seek.
+And they are really good at that game.
 The smaller they are the better they are at slipping down the sides of the recliner rocker lounge chairs or secreting themselves between the pages of a magazine left on the coffee table.

 Sure, you can buy those nifty little remote control tidies in the belief that you can contain these elusive objects.
 You may have seen them advertised in some lesser magazine.
 They are little unattractive plastic resting places for your various remote controls that some ingenious person created in the hope of making an easy buck.